RizFie/Smart_Aeration_System/README.md

 ## Why This Project

-I wanted to build something practical that sits at the intersection of:
+We wanted to build something practical that sits at the intersection of:

 - Embedded systems
 - Real-time decision making